symfony/symfony-docs/service_container.rst

         }
     }

-However, this only works if you set your service to be :ref:`public <container-public>`.
+However, this only works if you make your service :ref:`public <container-public>`.

 .. caution::